Hours: Monday, 3:50-4:30

 Schuyler, David.
 A City Transformed: Redevelopment, Race, and Suburbanization in Lancaster, Pennsylvania, 1940-1980 (University Park, Pa., 2002).

 Warner, Sam Bass.
 The Private City: Philadelphia in Three Stages of Growth (Philadelphia, 1968).

 Copies of these books have been placed on reserve at the circulation desk, Shadek-Fackenthal Library.

 Note: (rec) Indicates books or articles that supplement or extend the materials presented in class.
 These readings are recommended, especially if the topic is one you are interested in exploring as a topic for your paper.

-Note: Readings in boldface below are available as hypertext links from the electronic version of the syllabus.
+Note: Readings underscored below are available as hypertext links from the electronic version of the syllabus.

 Read entries on "city" and "town" from the International Dictionary of City Words, ed Christian Topalov (Paris: Robert Laffont, 2010).
 (EDISK).

 Students should also browse Photographs from the Detroit Publishing Company, 1890-1920, Library of Congress, Washington, D.C.
 In exploring the holdings of the Detroit Publishing Company look for your hometown or a city or town you know well.
 Think about how, and why, the place looked the way it did around the turn of the century, and why it looks so different today.